aswinmurali-io/word-jam/README.md

 ### Desktop

 To build the project we will be using `pyinstaller` package inside `poetry` virtual env.
-The build instructions are specified in `main.spec` for desktop
+The build instructions are specified in `pyinstaller.spec` for desktop

 > Delete the .kivy folder to do proper build.
 Otherwise your previous configuration for other projects might affect this games